Stephen Chow: 1988–2000: Rise to prominence

-2001–2010: International stardom
+2001–2008: International stardom

 In 2001, his film Shaolin Soccer grossed over US$50 million worldwide.
 Chow won Best Director and Best Actor at the 2002 Hong Kong Film Awards, and the film went on to garner additional awards including a Blue Ribbon Awards for Best Foreign Language Film and the Golden Bauhinia Award for Best Picture and Best Director.
-It was the highest-grossing Chinese film in Hong Kong at the time, grossing $46 million in the Asia region.
+It was the highest-grossing domestic film in Hong Kong at the time, grossing $46 million in the Asia region.